Fan Changjiang: Journalism career

 In July 1949, he established the All-China Journalists Association with Hu Qiaomu and many other famous journalists.
 He was the chief editor of the Xinhua News Agency, chairman of Jiefang Daily and People's Daily.

-In 1991, Fan Changjiang Journalism Awards was established by the Chinese Journalists Association Committee in order to encourage young journalists in China.
+In 1991, the "Fan Changjiang Journalism Awards" were established by the Chinese Journalists Association Committee in order to encourage young journalists in China.

 Fan's posts and his careers

-Apart from being an award-winning journalist, Fan was also considered a good leader by others.
-He had hold various official posts, such as:
+In addition to being an award-winning journalist, Fan was also considered a good leader by others.
+He held various official posts, such as: